kanbanyte/sepa/sqap/sqap.md

 <div class="page"/><!-- page break -->

 ## Practices
-The following practices will be used as the basis for quality control in this project.\
+This section will cover several practises that will be employed as a basis for quality control wtihin the project.
-They shall be adhered to closely throughout the software life cycle.\
+These practises will be followed closely throughout development, frequent audits will ensure that this is the case.
-Practices will be audited to ensure that they are being followed appropriately.
+Through rigurous upholding of the outlined practises the quality of the project will be maintained and ensured the deliverables be of high quality.

 ### Communication Practices
 #### Client